Sholay: Alternate version

-The director's original cut of Sholay has a different ending in which Thakur kicks Gabbar onto a nail on one of the two poles that Gabbar had used to chain Thakur when he had cut off his arms, stabbing him in the back and killing him, along with some additional violent scenes.
-Gabbar's death scene, and the scene in which the imam's son is killed, were cut from the film by India's Censor Board, as was the scene in which Thakur's family is massacred.
+The director's cut of Sholay has a different ending in which Thakur kicks Gabbar onto a nail on one of the two poles that Gabbar had used to chain Thakur when he had cut off his arms, stabbing him in the back and killing him, along with some additional violent scenes.
+Thakur's shoe soles getting armed with spikes, Gabbar's death scene, and the scene in which the imam's son is killed, were cut from the film by India's Censor Board, as was the scene in which Thakur's family is massacred.
 The Censor Board was concerned about the violence, and that viewers may be influenced to violate the law by punishing people severely.
 Although Sippy fought to keep the scenes, eventually he had to re-shoot the ending of the film, and as directed by the Censor Board, have the police arrive just before Thakur can kill Gabbar.
 The censored theatrical version was the only one seen by audiences for fifteen years.
 The original, unedited cut of the film finally came out in a British release on VHS in 1990.
 Since then, Eros International has released two versions on DVD.
 The director's cut of the film preserves the original full frame and is 204 minutes in length; the censored widescreen version is 198 minutes long.